UART Bare-Metal Driver Phase 1: Initializing Clock and Configuring GPIO Pins

 • What clock frequency does APB2 run at by default after reset on STM32F429?

-• How to calculate the BRR value from that frequency
+• How do you calculate the BRR value from that frequency?

-• Which bits in CR1 to set for: word length, TX enable, RX enable, RXNE interrupt, UE (USART enable)
+• Which bits in CR1 control word length, TX enable, RX enable, RXNE interrupt, and UE (USART enable)?

 1. p.270, 8.3.
 GPIO functional description, RM0090 Reference Manual